How can I use Alternate IDs to check-in patients?

 Can I get forms to automatically show up, based on the patient's reason for visit?

-PS Suite/Med Access Accuro Other EMR
+PS Suite/Med Access Accuro OSCAR Pro Other EMRs

 Note: This feature is only available on the Telus API integration.
 PS Suite Custom Form integrations are unable to support this functionality.

-pt.getReasonForVisit() != null && pt.getReasonForVisit().startsWith('Reason')
+pt.getReasonForVisit() != null && pt.getReasonForVisit() == "apptType"

 Copy Rule

-pt.getReasonForVisit() != null && pt.getReasonForVisit().indexOf('Reason') != -1
+pt.getReasonForVisit() != null && pt.getReasonForVisit() != "apptType"

 Copy Rule